dcndn4/FinTech-BC-Final-IndStudy/README.md

 [~] Fulfillment (fulfillment code hook)

 Validation will come in to play in terms of timing of tasks, and confirming what day it is, when the various deadlines are, etc..

+Response Cards -- This is a visual cue that prompts the user to make a choice between specified options.
+That was part of the original assignment, and I had trouble with it at the time.
+I really wanted to get that part down this time around.
+So am trying to do that, and it just is eluding me.
+The one thing says to click on the gear to the right of the intent - no gear.
+It references the editor in the left bar - no editor.
+I'm seeing helpful text sections within AWS, reading and saving those, it's just still not lining up for me.
+But I am learning that the message capabilities of the bot are quite extensive.

 ## Example Bot